JoaoGuilhermeLW/100-Days-of-Code/log.md

 **Today's Progress**: Installed Ruby and readed the guide from documentation.
 Also, i did a introduction into numbers, letters and printing.

-**Thoughts:** I think it's gonna be a hard and pleasure journey.
+**Thoughts:** I think it will be a hard, arduous and pleasant journey.
 I hope to continue with focus, responsability and struggling everyday for my personal evolution.
 Ruby sounds sweety =)

 **Ref:**    [Ruby Documentation, ](https://www.ruby-lang.org/en/documentation/)
             [Topics, ](http://rubylearning.com/satishtalim/tutorial.html)